isabelandreatta1/Unit_3/DB Unit3 Project.md

 1. Include the ability to input CAS activity
 2. Activity is categorised by Service, Activity and Creativity
 3. Record the time spent per activity
-4. Include 1 monkey in GUI and 2 personalised small icons
+4. Include 1 monkey in UI
 5. Include calender for choosing date
 6. Include log-in with username and password